-Indicative data from this research (unpublished due to small sample sizes) suggests likely variations in volunteering patterns for people on different income levels.
-Socio-economic volunteering patterns are complex and intersect with other factors, such as age, location, opportunities available and the behaviours of entire communities.
-Further research into the relationship between volunteering and socio-economic differences would be helpful to guide inclusive volunteering policy and practice.
+om this research (unpublished due sizes) suggests likely variations in erns for people on different income nomic volunteering patterns are ersect with other factors, such opportunities available and the tire communities.
+Further research hip between volunteering and socionces would be helpful to guide ering policy and practice.

-Furthermore, as a key mechanism for service delivery, volunteerism in places of concentrated disadvantage is another area that should be examined to assist policymaking.
+a key mechanism for service delivery, laces of concentrated disadvantage nat should be examined to assist